SkinnyDevi/playersStats-RESTful/README.md

 ### XML and XSD files

-An example of XML file sent from client to web service to create a new product:
+An example of the format of the XML file sent from client to web service to add a new player:

 ```
 <?xml version="1.0" encoding="UTF-8"?>